Best Voice Journaling Apps in 2025 (Updated for 2026)

 If you’re just starting out: Begin with your phone’s built-in recorder or the inner dispatch’s free tier.
 Get the habit established before optimizing for features.

 If you want the cleanest, most intentional dedicated experience: the inner dispatch was designed specifically for this.
-The focus on the practice itself — not on AI gimmicks or productivity integrations — makes it the right home for a serious voice journaling habit.

 If AI analysis and behavioral goals are important to you: AudioDiary offers the most sophisticated AI-powered reflection loop.
-The tradeoff is that you can’t opt out of AI processing.

 If you need prompts to get started: Reflectly or Stoic provide structure that dedicated voice tools don’t.